kailashkumar-S/Personal-Blog/about.md

 ![placeholder](/assets/Hero-image.jpg "Large example image")

-Hi, I am kailash.
+Hi, I am Kailash.
 I completed my undergraduate degree in Electrical engineering, in the year 2019, and I am currently working as an analyst at Deloitte USI, Bengaluru.
 Even though the field of my study was in engineering, I find my interests in lot of other things.

 Being a bookworm, I spent most of my childhood and teens reading books on a variety of subjects and this helped me develop an interest for finance and writting.
 Later on I decided to pursue my profession in finance and the writting as a passion.
-This blog has been an attempt by me to bring the two thing that I love together.
-My writtings will focus on the lessons that I've learnt in finance and occasionally it will also on things that I find useful and interesting.
+This blog has been an attempt by me to bring the two things that I love together.
+My writtings will focus on the lessons that I've learnt in finance and occasionally on things that I find useful and interesting.

 I also love to read and engage in ~~discussions~~ memes about philosophy.
 I have read the works of Nietzsche, Marcus Aurelius and Albert Camus to name a few and have developed a great liking for stoicism.